AZED CROSSWORD 1831

 R. S. Morse: Imagine Arsenal matches seen being played with these additions to the side! (comp. anag.).

-D. Price Jones: Mrs Simpson, we hear, at start of abdication trouble retorted, ‘More than a bit on the side!’ (‘Marge’ + in a + ail (rev.); ref. cartoon family).
+D. Price Jones: Mrs Simpson, we hear, at start of abdication trouble retorted, ‘More than a bit on the side!’ (‘Marge’ + in a + ail (rev.); ref. cartoon family and Wallace S.).

 D. R. Robinson: Sideline commentary from Milan/Cagliari playing after sending off odd characters in ‘calcio’ (anag. less c, l, i; ref.
 Italian football).